Try The New

 XR technology includes Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR).
 AR shows digital elements over the real world.
 At Oakley Cabin, visitors will be able to use their smartphones to see the AR digital elements with the real cabin in background on the phone screen.
 VR often uses a headset to show a fully digital experience.
 MR is between AR and VR – it has interactive digital elements over the real world.
 You might use special glasses like HoloLens to pull digital object closer to you or break it apart with the real world in the background.
 Together, AR, VR and MR are called Extended Reality or XR.
 And that’s how “XR Montgomery” got its name.

 XR Montgomery was created by the Montgomery County Department of Technology & Enterprise Business Solutions (or TEBS) to create more XR experiences throughout Montgomery County.
+Mitsuko Herrera serves as the XR Montgomery Program Director and also serves as the Program Director for Montgomery Connects, Montgomery County’s digital equity program.

 Woman in historic clothing demonstrating plating a meal inside Oakley Cabin